delabi/kuleasugarindex/README.md

 This is a React FE application that provides information about the latest prices of Sugar from the Jumia websites in Kenya, Uganda and Nigeria. abs

-The data is scraped every four hours.
+The data is scraped four times a day.

+The live application can be found at https://kuleasugarindex-3p8iqybmn-delabi.vercel.app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).